emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 absolutely the easiest and most common way for a person to grow after you've hired them.

-Since we don't want to screen for deep technical knowledge, we avoid asking about it early in the process.
-This is helped along a bit by centering our process around pairing, but still needs to be made explicit.
-Explicitness is helped along by having a set of **rubrics**, which we use to evaluate candidates after every interview.
+Since the temptation for interviewers is to ask about thier favorite deeply technical topic, we need to give them other things to talk about.
+They need a list of interview topics that matter to us as a company.
+So we developed a set of rubrics.
 A rubric is just a means of scoring how well a candidate did.
-For each interview, we have a bank of points that we'd like to see evaluated in a candidate.
+For each interview, we have a list of points that we'd like to see evaluated in a candidate.
 For example:

 * Given a few lines of code that we want to extract into a method, can the candidate identify the parameters that the method needs?